 a.
 Thesis or Project

-- The proposal must be approved by the student’s committee and the graduate coordinator.
+- The proposal must be approved by the student’s committee.

 - The student must successfully defend the thesis or project at an oral exam.